ReGen Brands Recap #26

 “They will never go back to where they were before because now they know that things are possible and that they are easier than we thought.
 And this idea that the world is going to hell in a handbasket and that we are all doomed disappears.
 And you are one with yourself again.
 And you can now have hope again.
 The hardest thing to restore in people is hope.
 Who doesn't want to have hope that their future children will be fed food with integrity?
 Who doesn't want to have that hope?
 Which parent doesn't want to have that for their children or for themselves so they can grow old, healthy, and vital?
 I mean, who doesn't want that?
 That to me is the best way to actually build market share, but it's actually not building market share.
 It's simply shifting the market so that we can live with more integrity and express the fullness of our potential as human creatures to be the best we can be.” - Reginaldo

-You can check out the full episode with Reginaldo from Tree-Range Farms HERE.
+You can check out the full episode with Reginaldo from Tree-Range Farms HERE

-Subscribe to future episodes of the ReGen Brands Podcast on your favorite podcast platform using the buttons below.
+Subscribe to future episodes of the ReGen Brands Podcast on Apple Podcasts, Spotify, or YouTube.
 You can help support our mission of growing regenerative CPG brands with a 5-star rating!

-Stay engaged in the conversation by subscribing to our weekly newsletter, The ReGen Brands Weekly, and connecting with us on LinkedIn (Kyle & AC).
+Stay engaged in the conversation by subscribing to our weekly newsletter, The ReGen Brands Weekly, and connecting with us on LinkedIn: ReGen Brands, Kyle, and AC